-Lady Wisdom speaks.
+These are the words of Lady Wisdom.
 She is the first person pronoun here.
-Solomon is in the middle of a personification of wisdom (Pr 8:1-36), and she is teaching that good kings and princes must have her, as the righteous execution of their offices depends upon her.
+Solomon is in the middle of a personification about wisdom (Pr 8:1-36), and she taught that good kings and princes must have her, as the righteous execution of their offices depends upon her.

 A king without wisdom is an oppressor, for he needs wisdom to justly guide his rule of a kingdom (Pr 28:16).
 Many kings have reigned without wisdom, but they were not good kings; many princes have decreed laws, but they were not good or righteous laws.

 Solomon is writing about godly and righteous kings, like he and his father.
-When he says it is an abomination for kings to commit wickedness (Pr 16:12), he is only describing good kings, for many kings have been very wicked.
-He writes of true wisdom for godly kings.
+When he says it is an abomination for kings to commit wickedness (Pr 16:12), he only described good kings, for many kings have been very wicked.
+He wrote of true wisdom for godly kings.

-Our proverb has an ellipsis - missing words implied by the context and easily understood by careful readers.
-The missing word is supplied in the second clause, justice.
-Solomon in the first clause is not teaching about just any kind of king; he is writing of good kings who rule justly and rightly by wisdom and discretion.
+The proverb has an ellipsis – missing words implied by the context and easily understood by careful readers.
+The missing word is supplied in the second clause – justice.
+Solomon in the first clause did not teach about just any kind of king; he wrote of good kings who rule justly and rightly by wisdom and discretion.
 Good kings must have wisdom.

-Solomon proved himself such a king by ruling a baby be divided in two with a sword (I Kings 3:16-28), for only great wisdom and discretion could solve the harlots' dilemma.
-And he had sought this understanding carefully in the beginning of his career, for he had been taught the importance of true knowledge and counsel (I Kings 3:7-9).
+Solomon proved himself such a wise king by calling for a baby to be divided in half with a sword (I Kgs 3:16-28), for only great wisdom and discretion could solve the harlots’ argument.
+He had sought this understanding carefully in the beginning of his career, for he had been taught the importance of true knowledge and counsel (I Kgs 3:7-9; Pr 4:1-9).